jrmoulton/interpreter-rs/README.md

 ## What is supported

 There is a lexer and a parser that are _finished_.
 This supports much of what a typical language would consist of although it does currently lack loops.
-The parser produces and AST that is ready to be interpreted.
+The parser produces and AST that is passed to the evaluator.
 This does include support for proper parsing of operator precedence using a recursive descent parser.
-The evaluator is in progress and supports expressions, variable binding, a REPL and has high quality error messages.
+The evaluator is in nearly finished and supports expressions, variable binding, a REPL and has high quality error messages.

-## What still needs to be implemented

-The evaluation of the AST needs to be completed.
-This includes properly evaluating closures and other items.

 ## A few short examples of code that can be properly parsed and evaluated